Nai-coder/DE1-Term1/README.md

 2. report (containing the project report as well as a folder of figures and screenshots used in the report)
 3. SQL (containing the .sql scripts)

+The data was downloaded using the World Bank APIs, accessed through the Postman software.
+The project report was written using LaTeX.
+All SQL scripts were created on a MySQL Workbench.

 The project deadline is November 19th, midnight.